roblesch/roblesch.github.io/_posts/2024-04-29-bevy-boids.md

 ```
 ### Boid Lookup Acceleration

 Brute force boids implementations tend to be slow.
 Evaluating each boid against every other scales exponentially, so it's common to use a spatial lookup to accelerate comparisons.
-I considered implementing a simple grid lookup similar to [jfgreen's `rusty-boids`](https://github.com/jfgreen/rusty-boids), but in the spirit of the bazaar sifted through crates to see what the community had already made available.
-I found [laundmo's `bevy-spatial`](https://github.com/laundmo/bevy-spatial), which wrap's [Terada Yuichiro's `kd-tree`](https://github.com/u1roh/kd-tree) and provides a convenient interface for tracking transformable component's in your own Bevy application.
+I considered implementing a grid lookup similar to [jfgreen's `rusty-boids`](https://github.com/jfgreen/rusty-boids), but in the spirit of the "bazaar" sifted through crates to see what the community had already made available instead.
+I found [laundmo's `bevy-spatial`](https://github.com/laundmo/bevy-spatial), which wrap's [Terada Yuichiro's `kd-tree`](https://github.com/u1roh/kd-tree) and provides a convenient interface for tracking transformable components in your own Bevy application.
 The [distance2d example](https://github.com/laundmo/bevy-spatial/blob/main/examples/distance2d.rs) seemed to fit my use case exactly.

-It really was as simple as spawning each boid with the `SpatialEntity` component (described above) -
+The `SpatialEntity` component described in the previous section is a marker struct - an empty type declaration that can be queried with Bevy's query system.
+To track boids in the k-d tree, the `SpatialEntity` marker is specified in the plugins of the base `App` declaration.

 ```
-commands.spawn((
+fn main() {
+    App::new()
+        .add_plugins((
+            ...
+            // Track boids in the KD-Tree
+            AutomaticUpdate::<SpatialEntity>::new()
+                .with_spatial_ds(SpatialStructure::KDTree2)
+                .with_frequency(Duration::from_millis(16)),
+        ))
-    BoidBundle { ... },
+        ...
-    SpatialEntity
-));
+        .run();
+}
 ```

-and querying the tree for each nearby boid -
+The marker can later be used to query the tree for nearby boids.

 ```
 fn flocking_system(